Oakland Assault with a Deadly Weapon Defense Attorney

 It may feel like the odds are stacked against you, but you’re not alone.
 As a skilled trial lawyer with experience handling cases throughout the bay area, Seth Morris has the knowledge and resources needed to fight for a dismissal of your charges.

-Schedule your confidential consultation with an experienced Oakland, CA assault with a deadly weapon lawyer at Morris Law to get started on your defense strategy.
+Schedule your confidential consultation with an experienced Oakland lawyer for gun charges at Morris Law to get started on your defense strategy.
 Fill out our secured contact form or call our office at 510-225-9955 today.